xpepermint/approvedjs/README.md

 We often write code which validates input data and handles errors.
 We do it when we write API controllers, GraphQL mutations, before we try to write something into a database and in many other cases where we manipulate and mutate data.

-Its pretty unusual that there is no broadly accepted best practice for writing a common logic like this in Javascript.
-Every time you start writing validations, you ask yourself the same questions, you try hard finding the best way to get a clean and beautiful solution.
+Every time you start writing validations, you ask yourself the same questions.
+You try hard finding the best way to get a clean and beautiful solution.
 At the end you desperately start googling for answers, searching best practices and possible conventions.
-If you are honest you'll admit that all commonly known solutions are rather complex or ugly.

 We need to write a clean and beautiful code to keep our projects long-term sustainable.
 Validation happens before actual action and error handling happens afterwords.
 That's why validation and error handling go hand in hand.
 Approved.js has been written with that in mind.